The ten primary reasons high-tech products fail

 There are two versions of the innovation-adoption lifecycle model.
 The original version (introduced in 1962 by Everett Rogers who was an assistant professor of rural sociology at Ohio State University) describes the market acceptance of new products in terms of innovators, early adopters, early majority, late majority, and laggards.
 The process of adoption over time is illustrated as a classic normal distribution or bell curve.

-The second version was first observed and described by Lee James, a partner at the consulting firm Regis McKenna, Inc. It is an adaptation of the original that includes a gap in the bell curve, between early adopters and the early majority.
+The second version was first observed and described by Lee James, a partner at the consulting firm Regis McKenna, Inc. It is an adaptation of the original Diffusion of Innovations curve that includes a gap in the bell curve between early adopters and the early majority.
 This essentially splits the adoption process into three distinct phases, an early market and a mainstream market, separated by a period of time known as the adoption gap or “marketing chasm.”

 Both versions of the technology adoption lifecycle are useful tools for understanding the way markets unfold and mature.
 However the second version typically applies to discontinuous innovations, meaning the new product forces the user to learn new things.
 Both models of innovation-adoption can be used to understand high-tech failure.